msantos/ewpcap/README.md

             * timeout set to 500 ms (see "SCHEDULER LATENCY")

+            * the time unit is an erlang timestamp in the same format as now/0

             * no filter (all packets are received)

         If ewpcap is dropping packets (see stats/1), the PCAP buffer